dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 The following IdPs are currently supported:

 * Google
-* Azure AD
+* Azure AD (2.35.1)

-#### Local identity store
+#### Local user account
-The server must be configured so that you explicitly create users on the DHIS2, rather than importing them from an external directory such as Active Directory.
-Managing users with an external identity store is not supported with OpenID.
+You must explicitly create users on the DHIS2, rather than importing them from an external directory such as Active Directory.
+Managing users with an external identity store is not supported with OIDC.

 #### IdP claims: mapping users

-To sign in successfully to DHIS2, a given user must be provisioned in OpenID and then mapped to a user account on DHIS2.
-OpenID uses a method that relies on claims to share user account attributes with other applications.
+To sign in to DHIS2, a given user must be provisioned in the IdP and then mapped to a user account on DHIS2.
+OIDC uses a method that relies on claims to share user account attributes with other applications.
 Claims include user account attributes such as email, phone number, given name, etc. DHIS2 relies on the IdP claims to map user accounts from the IdP to those hosted on DHIS2.
 By default, DHIS2 expects the IdP to pass the email claim.
 Depending on your IdP, you may need to configure DHIS2 to use a different IdP claim.
-If you are using Google as an IdP, then use the default, email claim to map IdP identities to DHIS2 user accounts.
+If you are using Google or Azure AD as an IdP, the default is to use email claim to map IdP identities to DHIS2 user accounts.

+> **Note**
+>
+> In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox "**External authentication only (OpenID or LDAP)**" must be checked and "**OpenID**" field must match the claim (mapping claim) returned by the IdP.
+Email is used by default by both Google and Azure AD.

-### Configure the Identity Provider for OpenID Connect
+### Configure the Identity Provider for OIDC

-This topic provides information about configuring an identity provider (IdP) to use OpenID Connect with DHIS2.
+This topic provides information about configuring an identity provider (IdP) to use OIDC with DHIS2.
 This is one step in a multi-step process.
 The following topics provide information about configuring and using OpenID Connect with DHIS2.

 #### Configure the IdP
-Before you can use OpenID Connect with DHIS2, you must have an account with a supported identity provider (IdP) and a project or application with the IdP.
+Before you can use OIDC with DHIS2, you must have an account with a supported identity provider (IdP) and a project or application with the IdP.
 When you configure DHIS2, you will need to be able to provide the following information:

 * Provider client ID.
 This is the identifier that the IdP assigned to your application.
 * Provider client secret.
-This is a token that is used by DHIS2 to verify the authenticity of the response from the IdP.
 This value is a secret and should be kept securely.

 #### Redirect URL
 Some IdPs will require a redirect URL for your DHIS2.
-You can manually construct your URL for the IdP using the following syntax:
+You can construct your URL for the IdP using the following syntax:

-(protocol):/(host)/oauth2/code/(IdP code)
+(protocol):/(your DHIS2 host)/oauth2/code/(IdP code)

 For example, https://dhis2.org/oauth2/code/google